jeroen94704/SharkRemote/README.md

 RF12_Server
 -----------

-Some stuff about the server
+Some stuff about the server, such as the wireless protocol being used

 RF12_Client
 -----------